Top “instagrammable” restaurants in Montréal

 Elena

 Pizza restaurant Elena has won the 2022 enRoute Magazine decor of the year award, and for good reason.
-The space is slick, with lots of bold colours adorning its plush velvety banquettes.
+Located in Saint-Henri, the space is slick, with lots of bold colours adorning its plush velvety banquettes.
 The long marble bar is lined with bright yellow stools with an electric blue art piece that would make a great background for your IG post.

 Le Blossom